Nero-DG/Noir-Digi/src/content/poems/standing-ovation.md

 <!--block -->

 Fuck knows I can’t stand the sheer amount of sex and death drive fractally intertwined
 In Rowland S Howard’s entire discography.

 <!-- block -->

 (Rowland S Howards typically looking like one of those aforementioned fashion twinks)
-It’s probably because I don’t know any girl called Johnny
+It’s probably because I don’t know any girl called Jonny
 Turning all the boys into girls
 Or the other way around
 And I wish I did. <!-- block --> That drive for inversion